-Hazard fore (Meas Control ures Action to Control Risk ntrol res ٦ S Risk L s Risk Injury Due To Mobile Scaffold Tower Coming Into Contact With Overhead Power Supplies 3 5 15 HIGH Be aware of all overhead power supplies prior to assembly and ensure adequate clearance.
-BEFORE MOVING any tower to a new position, check any clearance to overhead power lines.
+Hazard Action to Control Risk er Cor neasur Hazard Measures Action to Control Risk Measures s Risk 3 5 15 HIGH BEFORE MOVING any tower to a new position, check any clearance to overhead power lines.
 Isolate all power supplies until work is completed.
-Obtain a permit to work if required and liaise with appropriate client/authorities if required and ALWAYS check if unsure if wires present.
-1 5 5 LOW COVID 19 - When social distancing cannot be maintained 3 5 15 HIGH Information & instruction must be given to all employees on the ever changing COVID-19 pandemic.
-Personal hygiene must be of the highest standard with employees avoiding touching their mouth, nose & eyes when using electrical hand tools.
+1 5 5 LOW COVID 19 - When social distancing cannot be maintained 3 5 15 HIGH Personal hygiene must be of the highest standard with employees avoiding touching their mouth, nose & eyes when using electrical hand tools.
 Due to the platform it will be impossible to maintain social distancing.
 Full PPE will be required such as goggles/face shield, FFP3 mask, gloves and all site related PPE.
 Note where possible operatives should work alone on the platforms.
 Hands must be washed regularly for at least 20 seconds and the hand sanitiser used as often as possible.
-Face coverings must be worn when moving throughout when social distancing cannot be maintained Supervisors (where possible) must ensure where personnel are working together the teams stay the same.
-Frequently touch components of the scaffold should be added to the rigorous cleaning schedule such as the ladder, handrails, outriggers etc. On completion of works PPE is to be disinfected or disposed of and hands washed.
-1 5 5 LOW during assembly/dismantling - Rigger or 'grip gloves' to be used for general works or manual handling.
+Face coverings must be worn when moving throughout when social distancing cannot be maintained 1 5 5 LOW during assembly/dismantling - Rigger or 'grip gloves' to be used for general works or manual handling.